ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-filipino-llm.md

 > Philippine languages lack quality instruction finetuning data

 **As of now, Philippine languages lack quality IFT data.**
-The best we have so far in IFT is the Aya dataset, with around X.XXk samples for Tagalog and X.XXk for Cebuano.
+The best we have so far in IFT is the Aya dataset, with around 1.46k samples for Tagalog and 4.12M for Cebuano.
-Interestingly, Cebuano's dataset is larger primarily because of it came from the Cebuano Wikipedia, which is [the 2nd largest Wikipedia in the world](https://en.wikipedia.org/wiki/Cebuano_Wikipedia).
-However, the articles in Cebuano Wiki were machine-generated and may not reflect how users actually speak the language.
+At first glance, Cebuano looks promising with more than a million examples, but upon inspection, majority of these examples were translated from another language (possibly English) or was derived from the Cebuano Wikipedia which is [mostly synthetic and unnatural](https://en.wikipedia.org/wiki/Cebuano_Wikipedia).[^1]

 <!-- bar chart of Tagalog Cebuano in AYa -->